kolide/launcher/README.md

 ### Reduced Configuration Surface

 The osqueryd binary was designed to be very configurable, which allows it to be used in very different environments.
-The Launcher wraps osqueryd configuration and exposes very high-level options that allow you to easily connect osquery to a server that is compliant with the [gRPC specification](https://github.com/kolide/agent-api/blob/master/agent_api.proto) (such as [Kolide Fleet](https://github.com/kolide/fleet)).
+The Launcher wraps osqueryd configuration and exposes very high-level options that allow you to easily connect osquery to a server that is compliant with the [gRPC specification]

 Consider the following side-by-side example of The Launcher's command-line help versus osqueryd's command-line help.
 The Launcher exposes the bare essentials as top-level configuration options.
 This makes getting started with Osquery easier than ever.